PaddlePaddle/docs/doc/fluid/api_guides/low_level/layers/detection_en.rst

 Faster RCNN
 -------------

 `Faster RCNN <https://arxiv.org/abs/1506.01497>`_ is a typical dual-stage target detector.
-Compared with the traditional extraction method, the RPN network in Faster RCNN greatly improves the extraction efficiency by sharing convolutional layer parameters, and proposes high-quality region proposals.
+Compared with the traditional extraction method, the RPN network in Faster RCNN greatly improves the extraction efficiency by sharing convolution layer parameters, and proposes high-quality region proposals.
 The RPN network needs to compare the input anchor with the ground-truth value to generate a primary candidate region, and assigns a classification and regression value to the primary candidate box.
 The following four unique apis are required:

 * rpn_target_assign: Assign the classification and regression target values ​​of the RPN network to the anchor through the anchor and the ground-truth box.
 For API Reference, please refer to :ref:`api_fluid_layers_rpn_target_assign`